 - Explore textures and shapes: Keep searching closets and pantries, and you may find cotton balls that Baby can stretch into fluffy clouds, colorful breakfast cereal shapes just waiting to be turned into a vibrant, one-of-a-kind masterpiece, or nearly empty pasta boxes containing noodles for pasting and painting onto Baby’s latest landscape.

-- Follow your toddler’s lead: While you will want to be there to supervise the arts and crafts activity and share in the fun, make sure Baby makes all of the creative decisions about her artistic endeavors.
+- Follow your toddler’s lead: While you will want to be there to supervise the arts and crafts activity and share in the fun, make sure Baby makes all of the creative decisions about their artistic endeavors.

 The art – and science – of staying safe

 As with anything toddlers do, your job is to make sure Baby is well-supervised during arts and crafts time, and to keep all supplies in a safe place when they get put away.
 Read labels when you shop for new products, and focus on materials with the “AP” (Approved Product) label from the Art and Creative Materials Institute (an international organization that certifies arts and crafts materials as safe based on certain specifications) – and make sure all products you buy are lead-free and age-appropriate.
-Finally, remind Baby that art supplies aren’t for eating – and consider offering her a snack before getting started so that she isn’t hungry or thirsty.
+Finally, remind Baby that art supplies aren’t for eating – and consider offering them a snack before getting started so that they isn’t hungry or thirsty.

 - “Developmental Milestones: 3 to 4 Year Olds.”
 Caring for Your Baby and Young Child: Birth to Age 5 HealthyChildren.org.
 American Academy of Pediatrics.
 11/21/15. https://www.healthychildren.org/English/ages-stages/toddler/Pages/Developmental-Milestones-3-to-4-Years-Old.aspx